-Quito’s New Airport (rendering)
+Quito's New Airport Needs a Name

 The mildly odd part about all this is that the airport is still not named, although at this point, only four options are short-listed (“Mitad del Mundo,” “Manuela Sáenz,” “Eugenio Espejo,” and “Carlos Montúfar”).
 I kind of liked the first one (which means the “Middle of the World”; it's also the name of a town north of Quito), although I admit that this slight preference may be explained by the fact that the other three names simply didn't ring a bell (I am never too ashamed of owning up to my ignorance).
 Wikipedia is my friend, though, so to save you the trouble, here's the lowdown: